guoyu07/plastex-mobi/README.md

 plastex-mobi
 ============

-fork of plastex for helping generate mobi files from latex
+A fork of [plasTeX](http://plastex.sourceforge.net/) for helping generate Amazon compatible mobi files.
+The biggest changes I made are better support for some amsmath environments.
+You'd probably be better off using plasTeX itself.